 Hello guys!
-Ready for another super A Dica do Dia?
-We will talk about a very important date for the cariocas, on January 20th we commemorate Saint Sebastian in Rio de Janeiro.
+Ready for another amazing A Dica do Dia?
+We’ll discuss a very important date for cariocas: January 20th, when we commemorate Saint Sebastian in Rio de Janeiro.
 Did you know that Rio used to be called Saint Sebastian of Rio de Janeiro?
-Says the legend, that during the battle between France and Portugal in Rio de Janeiro, Saint Sebastian was seen fighting alongside the Portuguese and not a single arrow hit him.
+During the battle between France and Portugal in Rio de Janeiro, legend has it that Saint Sebastian was fighting with the Portuguese and not a single arrow hit him.
 From that moment on, Saint Sebastian became the patron saint of our well-known, Marvelous City.
+Did you know that he is the patron saint of Rio de Janeiro?

 The History of Saint Sebastian of Rio de Janeiro